 The napkin in this photo is from our friends at Beautiful Ingredient.

 - 1 lb. asparagus, ends removed and cut in 2” pieces

 - 4 oz. small red potatoes, scrubbed and cut in 1” chunks

 - ¼ cup pine nuts, toasted

 - Preheat the oven to 450 F. Line two large baking sheet with parchment paper.
 In a large bowl, toss potatoes and mushrooms in 1 tbsp. olive oil.
 Pour out onto the first baking sheet.
 Sprinkle with salt and pepper.

 - Lay the asparagus out on the second baking sheet and drizzle with olive oil.
 Sprinkle with salt and pepper.
-Roast for about 30 minutes or until browned, turning half way through.

 - Remove the asparagus from the oven after about 15-20 minutes or until just starting to get soft.
 Roast the potatoes and mushrooms another 20 minutes or until slightly browned, turning halfway through.